 California Roots Wine- Final Notes

-Château Target was not my jam (no pun intended).
+As a dinner wine or even stand alone, Château Target was not my jam (no pun intended).
 That’s not really much of a shock.
-I don’t like Franzia, Barefoot, or Sutter Home, either (and they are three of the top selling wines in the United States).
+I don’t like Franzia, Barefoot, or Sutter Home, either and they are three of the top selling wines in the United States.

 I won’t be contributing any more money to future sales figures personally, but I suspect Target will literally make a billion from the sales of these wines.

-Trinchero’s share of the US wine market is about to get bigger.
+Trinchero’s share of the US wine market is soaring like an eagle.